 The biggest barrier to AI adoption in finance is not technology - it is skills.
 Most finance professionals have not been trained to work with AI tools effectively.
 They either do not know what is possible, they lack the prompt engineering skills to get useful results, or they do not trust AI output enough to rely on it in their workflows.

-The solution is targeted training.
+The five skills that matter most for finance AI adoption are: prompt engineering (knowing how to ask AI the right questions to get finance-quality output), AI tool fluency, data literacy, output validation, and governance awareness.
 Generic AI courses do not help finance teams because they do not cover finance-specific use cases.
 A data scientist explaining neural network architecture is not useful to an FP&A analyst who needs to build better forecasting models.
-Finance professionals need to learn how to use AI in the context of their actual workflows - variance analysis, forecasting, reconciliation, reporting, and collections management.
+Finance professionals need to learn how to apply AI to variance analysis, forecasting, reconciliation, and reporting - not to abstract examples.

 AI for Finance Leaders Course